miku/span/README.md

 ## Performance

 In the best case no complete processing of the data should take more than two hours or run slower than 20000 records/s.
-The most expensive part is the JSON [serialization](https://raw.githubusercontent.com/miku/span/master/docs/span-import.0.1.253.png), but we keep JSON for now for the sake of readability.
+The most expensive part currently seems to be the JSON [serialization](https://raw.githubusercontent.com/miku/span/master/docs/span-import.0.1.253.png), but we keep JSON for now for the sake of readability.
 Experiments with faster JSON serializers and msgpack have been encouraging, a faster serialization